SpenceIsCool/Fa23_CU_CSCI5228_Graphics_Spencer_Wilson_Seascape_inC/README.md

 ## RECOMMENDED PATH
-- SPWI: REWORK
-    - from skybox: get Az, EL to note the red displacement
 - click the button: observe the thing, maybe swim around a bit (arrows and asdw)
     - take note of all the transparent objects in the scene
     - this is handled by the `struct Alpha` in SDW.h